melvinzhang/computational-thinkerers/README.md

-# Computational Thinkerers at Maker Faire SG 2017
+# Computational Thinkerers at Maker Faire SG 2017, Singpore Science Centre, Hall A

-## Exhibit description
+## Who are Computational Thinkerers?

 Computational Thinkerer is a mash-up of computational thinking and tinkering.
 Computational Thinking is increasingly called the fourth R, in tandem with the